Do you remember when they wouldn’t pass the ball to you?

 Young players are sensitive to their standing among their peer group.
 It is essential to guide their skill development properly.

-Next time you see a player lose the ball because of improper handling of the ball, and you know what their feeling, suggest they spend some time with the MOTI Mobile App working on their close-quarter ball-handling skills.
+Next time you see a player lose the ball because of improper handling of the ball, and you know what their feeling, suggest they spend some time with the MOTI Soccer App (previously known as MOTI mobile) working on their close-quarter ball-handling skills.
 We’ve seen players as young as 5 years old be able to “watch and learn” these skills time and time again.

 I have served in the capacity of the board-appointed leadership role (since 2014), and on the board since 2010.
 I farm in west-central Minnesota.
 My prior business background includes co-founder and owner of Davis, Thomas & Associates, Inc. (DTA) with offices in Minneapolis MN, Chicago IL, and Bangalore India.
 I was a former systems programmer in the banking, hospital, and transportation industries.